Canadiens 4, Maple Leafs 2

 The Leafs used Mike Pelyk with veteran Allan Stanley and the rookie defenceman showed a great amount of poise under pressure.
 He is the best of the newcomers to join the Leafs since the demotion of Brian Conacher and Jim Papin.
 The Leafs’ fifth defenceman Duane Rupp was on the bench for most of the game.

 The Béliveau, Yvan Cournoyer, Gilles Tremblay line at times overpowered the Leafs.
-It was fitting that big Jean scored the final goal after a solid two-way performance that earned him the No. 1 star honuor ahead of Keon and Vachon.
+It was fitting that big Jean scored the final goal after a solid two-way performance that earned him the number one star honuor ahead of Keon and Vachon.

 Referee John Ashley called only three penalties, a minor to Pelyk and majors to Hillman and Ferguson for fighting in the first period.